 At Marquette University we strive to develop our students into people of integrity.
 This means having integrity in all aspects of their lives, but it begins with academic integrity.
-At new student convocation all of the incoming students took the following pledge:
+At the new student convocation, all incoming students took the following pledge:

 “I recognize the importance of personal integrity in all aspects of life and work.
 I commit myself to truthfulness, honor and responsibility, by which I earn the respect of others.
 I support the development of good character and commit myself to uphold the highest standards of academic integrity as an important aspect of personal integrity.
 My commitment obliges me to conduct myself according to the Marquette University Honor Code.”

 At this time of year when the first papers are turned in and the first round of exams have hit, my office starts receiving reports of students who have allegedly violated the honor code.
 Most students do not do this with malicious, pre-meditated intent.
 More often it is the result of a hasty, bad decision.
 As a parent, you can help by recognizing how students get into this predicament and how to handle it if it happens to your student.
 Common reasons that students commit misconduct are:

 - Poor time management; they run out of time and make a bad decision to complete tasks on time.

 - Grade pressure; students often believe that a single mediocre grade may dash their hopes of getting into co-ops, post graduate programs, and parental approval.

 - Lack of confidence in their own abilities.

 - Ignorance about what is allowed and what is not.